 Conservative “intellectuals” and elected officials alike should learn more about the basic reality of political communications by reading a set of easy-to-understand articles found here.
 A one-line introduction might be this: If people are not being reached, they won’t know about conservative solutions.

-I’ve already addressed the simple fact that Trump’s various personal failures pail in comparison to the decades-long moral failing of conservatives to win the debate in the public square.
+I’ve already addressed the simple fact that Trump’s various personal failures pale in comparison to the decades-long moral failing of conservatives to win the debate in the public square.
 And again I repeat, it’s a moral failure.

 The problem is that while there is an effectively endless supply of stupid psychopaths, there is no secret cache of simple, straightforward solutions to complex problems just waiting in a filing cabinet somewhere in Washington until a sufficiently tough guy comes along willing to be as cruel and as vicious as the hour requires.
 We have plenty of cruel and vicious men in Washington.
 What we do not have is effective public policies.